One Binary Ninja license includes support for Linux, MacOS, and Windows. Specifically:

 If you cannot afford Binary Ninja, we've made Binary Ninja Cloud available for free!

 This website contains SHA256 hashes you can use to verify your downloads.
 In addition, our Mac OS and Windows binaries are digitally signed.

-That said, we're always grateful for bug reports and encourage security reports to be sent via slack or email.
+We have no official bug bounty at this time.
+That said, we're always grateful for bug reports and encourage security reports.

 Not at this time, though we'd love to do that long term.
 As usual, we highly recommend the use of additional security layers when analyzing suspect binaries, especially malware.
 One named license includes support for Windows, Linux, and Mac OS so it's easy to run Binary Ninja in a VM for added protection but still run it natively on a different OS when needed.